Jesuits in the United States

 The Jesuits in the United States constitute the American branch of the Society of Jesus and are organized into four geographic provinces — East, Central and Southern, Midwest and West — each of which is headed by a provincial superior.
-The order is known, historically, for its missions to the Native Americans in the early 17th century, and, contemporarily, for its network of colleges and universities across the country.
+The order is known, historically, for its missions to the Native Americans in the early 17th century, for owning and participating in the Atlantic slave trade, and, contemporarily, for its network of colleges and universities across the country.

 Missions to the Indians

 Most of the Jesuit missions to North America were located in today's Canada, but they explored and mapped much of the west.
 French missionaries Père Marquette and Louis Jolliet were the first Europeans to explore and chart the northern portion of the Mississippi River, as far as the Illinois River.

 Peter De Smet was a Belgian Jesuit active in missionary work among the Plains Indians in the mid-19th century.
 His extensive travels as a missionary were said to total 180,000 miles.
 He was known as the "Friend of Sitting Bull" because he persuaded the Sioux war chief to participate in negotiations with the United States government for the 1868 Treaty of Fort Laramie.